adosia/adosia-iot/NINJA_v3.1/README.md

 Navigate the hardware subdirectory to find the schematics, layout file, gerbers and BOM which can be used to manufacture this board

+You can support Adosia open hardware development by sending any amount of ADA to the following Cardano address:
+**DdzFFzCqrhssyL8yoWBsM1NbhozhNu7yZ2vM355AauDt5MrC3kmzaJC8iwE8VC6MB4QmJ2p9diiGaM5wFYruE5gtsizFV4SyfQjUjyDX**

 [Buy Adosia IoT Hardware](https://adosia.io)